-The Ultimate Guide to Webinars: 41 Tips for Successful Webinars
+41 Tips & Best Practices To Create Great Webinars

 If you’re ever in doubt, steer the conversation toward the host or another guest speaker to take the lead.

-Also, mind your use of pauses to control the pace and learn to prevent non-words like “ummm”, “err”, and so on.
+Also, mind your use of pauses to control the pace and learn to prevent fillers like “ummm,” “err,” and so on.

 Ultimately, your speaking abilities can only improve with practice.